 Privacy Policy

-This is an important document and we ask that you read it carefully and raise any questions or concerns you may have on the content with the SH&P contact referred to below.
+This is an important page and we ask that you read it carefully and raise any questions or concerns you may have on the content with the SH&P contact referred to below.

-In the course of our business we collect personal data relating to clients and employees of the Firm, professional contacts and service providers.
+In the course of our business we collect personal data relating to clients of the firm, professional contacts and service providers.
 We take our responsibilities in relation to such data very seriously and understand the importance of this issue to the individual.

-Name & address, telephone & fax Nos., email address, position
+• Name & address, telephone number, email address and position

 For users of our online software we hold the following additional personal data: